Short answer :

 Context: desktop-linux

-And I'm thinking to myself, it's time to try Kubernetes
+And I'm thinking to myself, it's time to try Kubernetes.

 Installing Kubernetes on Windows, as a docker container

 Please follow the official documentation for installing the components you need based on your architecture.
-This article describe the way I did it, and therefore the exact stack used, as a base for this article topic.
+This article describe the way I did it, and therefore the exact stack used, as a base for this article topic.Let's install

-first, using choco
+kubectl first, using choco:

-Client Version: v1.32.1 Kustomize Version: v5.5.0
+And then,> choco install kubernetes-cli> kubectl version --clientClient Version: v1.32.1 Kustomize Version: v5.5.0

-Now that everything is installed (damn, that was quick !), I can see that I have a new container running inside docker.> choco install minikube
+Now that everything is installed (damn, that was quick !), I can see that I have a new container running inside docker, and a few ports exposed.> choco install minikube> minikube statusminikube type: Control Plane host: Stopped kubelet: Stopped apiserver: Stopped kubeconfig: Stopped

 > docker ps